 The Los Angeles location does its best to stay connected with the main campus.
-Throughout the academic year there are video conferences with first-year students, the deans and senior administration on the main campus, and participate in decision-making about policies that affect the students.
+Throughout the academic year there are video conferences with first-year students, the deans and senior administration on the main campus.

 Aside from the student services support and resources on the main campus, students also have support at the LA campus.
 Students enrolled in the MEIM program who reside in the Los Angeles office in year two can meet with program director, Daniel T. Green, Ph.D. for on-site connection to various student services resources.
 These resources include questions regarding housing, transportation, health, personal concerns, entertainment industry organizations, clubs and student organizations, activities and general information.
 Dan Green's office is located in the MEIM-LA Center, 4840 Lankershim Blvd.
 Ste.
 125, North Hollywood, CA 91602 and can be reached at 818-980-6346.